trudypainter/trudy-computer-react/projects/volar/volar.md

 ---

-UPDATE: Volar has stopped development.
+UPDATE: Volar has been terminated.
 I learned valuable skills developing a website across a language barrier and how to ideate at the initial stages of a startup, though.

 The website was also taken down.
 This is the only screenshot I have of the platform.